dvquy13/fsds-recsys/README.md

 - Create a new Python 3.11.9 environment: `conda create --prefix .venv python=3.11.9`
 - Make sure Poetry use the new Python 3.11.9 environment: `poetry env use .venv/bin/python`
 - Install Python dependencies with Poetry: `poetry install`
-- Start the Jupyterlab notebook: `poetry jupyter lab`
+- Start the Jupyterlab notebook: `poetry run jupyter lab`